 The neat thing is that these Seesaws are portable and can be moved and used anywhere!
-The kids can even move them, so it becomes a portable play element over which the kids have total control!
+The kids can even move them (if they’re strong enough), so it becomes a portable play element over which the kids have total control!

 We shape the board so the handholds are built right in (no protruding handles!), and a section of real log provides the pivot point.